YouTube

 NEW PLANS

 Then it was the immigration where I was apparently the first person to take advantage of this new visa policy today.
 I still couldn’t believe my luck, I could just as easily be going back to Ashgabat airport!
-I had changed all my plans since Ashgabat as I was told I must visit Bukhara but not having Wi-Fi in that sh*t show hotel made it difficult to know if they were confirmed.
+I changed all my plans to visit Bukhara, but the lack of Wi-Fi in my hotel made confirming them difficult.
 My driver however was keen to help and took me to the nearest hotel.

 Uzbekistan has suffered of late and was frequented mostly by Americans.
 However since 9/11 all that changed and many locals believe it was down to their country having the syllables “istan”, similar to Afghanistan etc.